In Pakistan poll, transgender candidates for the first time

-KARACHI, Pakistan Even among the colorful cast of mullahs, laborers and idealists standing in Pakistan's elections this Saturday, Bindia Rana stands out.
+KARACHI, Pakistan Even among the colourful cast of mullahs, labourers and idealists standing in Pakistan's elections this Saturday, Bindia Rana stands out.

 She and a handful of others are the first of Pakistan's transgender "hijra" community - which includes transsexuals, transvestites and others - to register as candidates.